I need human help to enter verification code (office hours only)

 Sign In Forgot Password

-Bet Torah is fortunate to be able to welcome a scholar for a weekend each year to speak to our community about themes relating to Judaism.
+Bet Torah is fortunate to be able to welcome a scholar or artist for a weekend each year to speak to our community about themes relating to Judaism.
 Over the years we have a had scholars with a variety of specialties including music, Jewish life on college campuses, antisemitism and prayer.

-2024 | 2023 | 2022
+20262024 | 2023 | 2022

 2024 Scholar: Amy Kalmanofsky